asyml/texar/examples/bert/README.md

 The output is by default saved in `output/test_results.tsv`, where each line contains the predicted label for each sample.

-## Try on other Datasets
+## Use other datasets/tasks

-You can change the task flag and define data configurations (like in `config_data_mrpc.py`) to run experiment on different tasks.
+`bert_classifier_main.py` also support other datasets/tasks.
+To do this, specify a different value to the `--task` flag, and use a corresponding data configuration file.

-For example, try this command to run on SST (Stanford Sentiment Treebank) dataset with other settings as default.
+For example, use the following commands to download the SST (Stanford Sentiment Treebank) dataset and run for sentence classification.
 ```
+python data/download_glue_data.py --tasks=SST
 python bert_classifier_main.py --do_train --do_eval --task=sst --config_data=config_data_sst
 ```